linsalrob/ComputationalGenomicsManual/RemovingContamination/README.md

 ## Splitting the reads.

+You may decide to skip one of these steps depending on your specific needs.
+But here is how to get the human and non-human data back from your bamfile!

+### Extracting the reads that are human

 Our goal is to use the [samtools flags](https://broadinstitute.github.io/picard/explain-flags.html) to parse the alignment file into reads that map the human genome and reads that do not map the human genome.
 However, we also want to preserve our left and right pairs so we can do interesting things with them later.

 First, we make a set of human-only reads using a combination of two flags. `-G 12` excludes any reads that match having an unmapped read or an unmapped mate.
 In other words, we only find mapped reads. `-f 65` says find a read that is paired *and* is the first read in the pair (i.e. the *left* read).
 So together, we are just finding the left reads that *are* mapped to the human genome.